h-intveen/TG20211104/slides.md

   View by browsing to:
     http://localhost:9000 (Python2)
     http://localhost:9000 (Python3)

+  Hidden features:
-    Hidden in your presentation, but you can see them if you open the speaker notes window (hit »S« on your keyboard).
+  Speaker notes window : hit »S« on your keyboard.
+  Pause npresentation :  hit »B« or ».«

 ---